Everything to know about ransomware to keep your company afloat.

 It is critical that staff understand what ransomware is and the threat it poses.
 By providing an example of a sample ransomware attack, as well as clear instructions about what to do should this scenario be encountered, employees can make an educated decision to stop ransomware from spreading.

 The final way to protect your organization is through a backup solution, like a Datto.
-These devices take snapshot-based incremental backup to create a series of recovery points.
+These devices take snapshot-based incremental backups to create a series of recovery points.
 If a ransomware attack occurs, the technology ensures the business can be rolled back to a point-in-time before the infection occurred.
 This means companies don’t have to pay the ransomware fee, and organizations can ensure their data is not corrupted.

 Read the eBook below to learn more about how to protect yourself and your organization against ransomware.